When you purchase through links on our site, we may earn a commission. Here’s how it works.

 A crossbreed Archangel Maine Coon will undoubtedly be a highly intelligent cat.
 Both parent breeds are known for their smarts, so their offspring will also be very clever, inquisitive, and intelligent.
 This is both a good and a bad thing when it comes to feline ownership.
 Intelligent cats tend to be independent, and though they are highly trainable and can learn an amazing number of things, their independent streak can make them tricky to train.

-Personality-wise, this mix can have a range of inherited characteristics.
+Personality-wise, this mix can have a range of characteristics.
 Some will inherit more from the Maine Coon side.
 Others will inherit more of the Russian Blue personality.
 Maine Coons are far more outgoing than the Archangel cat.
 They are more vocal and like to socialize, whereas the Archangel is timid and will hang back until they feel comfortable.
-Expect a mix to be somewhere in between, although they may be towards either end of the spectrum.

 Size & Appearance